Machete (comics): Powers and abilities

 Fernando Lopez is an athletic man with no superhuman powers.
 He is an expert with bladed weapons and the throwing of such weapons.
 For instance, when he attacked Captain America with the intent of stealing his shield, Machete was able to specifically destroy the superhero's shield's internal holding straps while he was wielding it by them in combat, which made the shield much more cumbersome for Captain America to use.
 He has extensive knowledge of guerilla warfare tactics.

 Machete wore a bulletproof Kevlar flak jacket with a variety of pockets and pouches for carrying various weapons, particularly throwing-knives.
 He wore custom-made combat boots with additional weapons pouches; the remainder of his costume consisted of conventional military surplus items.
 Machete carried a variety of specially manufactured weighted steel throwing knives, two three-foot machetes, and other items as necessary.
 Additionally, his costume's gloves were equipped with strong electromagnets to help him retrieve his weapons in case he was disarmed.

 Other versions

-An alternate universe variant of Machete from Earth-58163 appears in House of M as a member of Shang-Chi's Dragons criminal organization.
+An alternate universe version of Machete appears in House of M as a member of Shang-Chi's Dragons criminal organization.